Verifiable Credentials

 Credential metadata (e.g. expiry date)

 Once issued, Holders can store their VCs in a digital wallet.
-In the event a Holder needs to, for example, provide evidence of their identity, a skill, access rights .
-They can share proof of one or more claims stored within their VC(s) to actors inside the ecosystem called Verifiers via a Verifiable Presentation.
+In the event a Holder needs to provide evidence of, for example, their identity, a skill, or access rights, they can share proof of one or more claims stored within their VC(s).
+They share this proof with actors inside the ecosystem called Verifiers via a Verifiable Presentation.
 A Verifiable Presentation is the requested information (VCs) packaged by the Holder and presented to a Verifier.
 These presentations are verified by the receiving party in order to perform a service.

 Verifiable Data Registry

-Centralised ledgers - managed by a ledger operator and does not require a consensus mechanism.
+Centralised ledgers: Managed by a ledger operator and do not require a consensus mechanism.

-Meeco’s products are VDR agnostic, any of the above VDR types can be used when creating and managing a VC Ecosystem with Meeco technology.
+Meeco’s products are VDR agnostic, any of the above VDR types can be used when creating and managing a VC Ecosystem with Meeco's Secure Value Exchange (SVX) platform.

 Digital Wallets